guyllaumedemers/SDL2-Tetris/README.md

 > Refactoring [SDL2-GameDev/Tetris](https://github.com/guyllaumedemers/SDL2-GameDev/tree/master/SDL2-Tetris)

 ## Overview
 > SDL2-Tetris is a demo project built using Modern CMake.
-Project Optimization is under development and currently favor RValue Reference for storing RValue literals and data structure requiring Move semantics.
-LValue Reference are currently favor for Heap allocated variables.
+Project Optimization is under development, aim at reducing stack allocation and currently favor RValue Reference for Move semantics and LValue Reference for RValues literals and Heap allocated values.

-#### Note : Assembly instructions call comparisons are required to confirm the improvement of code efficiency.
+#### Note : Assembly instructions call comparisons will be required to confirm the improvement of code efficiency.
 Compiler optimization level will be disable in a near future.

 ## How to Run
 > To Run this project and generate MSVC solution, open powershell and run the following cmd from the project root directory.</br>